The Writings About the Writings

 - Murder for Pleasure.
 The Life and Times of the Detective Story.
 Howard Haycraft.

-.
+- The Art of the Mystery Story.
 Edited with a commentary by Howard Haycraft.

 - The New Bedside, Bathtub, and Armchair Companion to Agatha Christie.
 Second Edition.
 Dick Riley and Pam McAllister.